California Driver Handbook - Vehicle Positioning

 - Construction workers.

-- Distracted pedestrians, such as those on the phone or texting.
+- Distracted pedestrians, such as those talking or texting on their electronic wireless communications device.

 - Children, who often run into the street without looking.

-- Drivers talking on cell phones or speaking to their passengers.
+- Drivers talking or texting on their electronic wireless communications device or speaking to their passengers.

 - Drivers taking care of children, eating, or looking at maps while driving.